argoproj/argo-workflows/docs/CONTRIBUTING.md

 #### Reviewing PRs

-Anybody can review a PR; however, those who are in the roles of Reviewer and above are expected to assign themselves to PRs.
+Anybody can review a PR.
+If you are in a [designated role](#roles), add yourself as an "Assignee" to a PR if you plan to lead the review.
-Since Reviewers cannot merge PRs, then once they have approved a PR, they should request a review from one or more Approvers/Leads.
+If you are a Reviewer or below, then once you have approved a PR, request a review from one or more Approvers and above.

 #### Triaging Bugs